By Tommy Hough

 As a citizen, congressman, and Interior Secretary, Stewart Udall couldn't have made the strides he did in the protection of America's natural heritage without significant public support enabling bold legislative and executive action.
 Like former Sierra Club president Edgar Wayburn, another great conservationist we lost this month, Udall was a master at galvanizing public opinion around an issue or locale and acting upon it.
 As President Clinton's former Interior Secretary Bruce Babbitt said in 2006, "More than any single person, Stewart Udall was responsible for reviving the national commitment to conservation and environmental preservation."

-With a recent Gallup poll showing Americans' concern for conservation at a perilous 20-year low, its incumbent upon 21st Century conservationists to step forward and build upon the far-reaching progress and environmental successes of the 1960s and 70s by reaching out and engaging with the public on what matters today.
+With a recent Gallup poll showing Americans' concern for conservation at a perilous 20-year low, it is incumbent upon 21st Century conservationists to step forward and build upon the far-reaching progress and environmental successes of the 1960s and 70s by reaching out and engaging with the public on what matters today.

 Just as important, the American public needs to be reminded of their treasures, and the presence of new ones.
 They weren't always there.
 Every park, monument, or wilderness set aside for perpetuity is there because citizen groups fought, in some cases, for decades to preserve them.